wappointment/wappointment/readme.txt

 Requires at least: 4.7
 Tested up to: 5.4
 Requires PHP: 7.0
-Stable tag: 1.4.1
+Stable tag: 1.4.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Appointments booking system for personal coaches, teachers, therapists and service professionals of all kind
+Appointment booking system for personal coaches, teachers, therapists and service professionals of all kind

 == Description ==

-A simple and reliable **[appointment booking system](https://wappointment.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)**, packing the simplest booking process for your clients.
+A simple and reliable **[appointment booking system](https://wappointment.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)**, for personal coaches, teachers, therapists and service professionals of all kind.
-The **booking solution for professionals**.
-Get booked 24/7 using our super **user-friendly booking form**.
+Get booked 24/7 with a really **intuitive booking form**.

 It has been designed for any professional providing services to clients (personal coach, estate agent, language teachers, therapists, health professionals, beauty and wellness professionals, fitness professionals, etc…)